anbu-05/RISCV_project/README.md

 #### the progress so far

+### note: the project is undergoing major restructuring

 i've made a cpu core using SystemVerilog, based on the RISCV32E ISA (future plans to use RISCV32I). it includes a program counter, decoder, registerfile, ALU, instruction memory, and data memory.

 i've simulated everything on intel modelsim. there are a few bugs to fix, more tests to run, but it works pretty well